 Once automated tests have completed, the software is typically deployed to a series of staging environments, some of which may be used for further manual testing while others may be used for training, support, and customer previews.

-The final stage of the pipeline involves making the changes live and can either be triggered manually (in the case of continuous delivery) or automatically (as with continuous deployment).
+The final stage of the CI/CD pipeline architecture involves making the changes live and can either be triggered manually (in the case of continuous delivery) or automatically (as with continuous deployment).

 Let’s look at some considerations for each of these stages in a bit more detail.